WDP Part 8: Internationalization (i18n)

 }Rendering:

-- Error code: LTR (embedded in RTL context)
+- Severity letter (E, W, etc.): LTR (embedded in RTL context)

 - Unicode BiDi algorithm handles mixing automatically